Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Defines critical infrastructure facilities for purposes of ORC 4561.51.
-Includes critical infrastructure (power generation/transmission, petroleum, chemicals, water treatment, telecommunications, natural gas), commercial distribution and logistics centers, courts, police stations, sheriff offices, Highway Patrol posts, jails and prisons, military installations (Wright-Patterson AFB, Camp Perry, Rickenbacker ANGB), and hospitals with air ambulance service.
+Defines critical facilities for purposes of ORC § 4561.51(C), including power generation/transmission, water treatment, telecommunications, natural gas facilities, courthouses, police/sheriff/BCII premises, jails/prisons, military installations (Wright-Patterson AFB, Camp Perry, Rickenbacker ANGB), and hospitals with air-ambulance service.

 View source